A great main coarse with healthy whole grain and a kick of jalapeño for a filling and unforgettable meal!

 - While the filling cools; prepare the batter.

-- With an electric mixer, beat the lard with 2 teaspoons salt and the baking powder until light, about 1 minute.
+- With an electric mixer, beat the shortening with 2 teaspoons salt and baking powder until light, about 1 minute.

-- Beat in about 1/2 cup broth to give the mixture the consistency of soft cookie dough; it should hold it’s shape in a spoon.
-Salt to taste.
+- Beat in about 1/2 cup broth to give the mixture the consistency of soft cookie dough; it should hold it’s shaped in a spoon.

 - Tear 24 thin strips to tie the tamales.